 As a plan member, you have the right to get appointments and covered services from your providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9, Section 10 of this booklet tells what you can do.
-(If we have denied coverage for your medical care or drugs and you don't agree with our decision, Chapter 9, Section 4 tells what you can do.)
+If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7, Section 9 of this booklet tells what you can do.
+(If we have denied coverage for your medical care and you don't agree with our decision, Chapter 7, Section 4 tells what you can do.)